-The existence of UBI is intimately linked to integrality gaps in integer and linear programming.
+The existence of UBI is intimately linked to integrality gaps between integer and linear programming.
 Indeed, our proofs build on relating the architectures of collaboration to the algebraic structure of the linear program that defines bottleneck capacity.

-(3) Collaboration and scale: We show that UBI is not a "small-number issue:" it does not disappear in large systems that have multiple units of each resource type.
+- (3) Collaboration and scale: We show that UBI is not a "small-number issue": it does not disappear in large systems that have multiple units of each resource type.
 Nested collaboration architectures guarantee that multiserver networks feature no unavoidable bottleneck idleness.
-This fact has ramifications for the staffing of service systems with collaboration.

-(4) Flexibility and unavoidable idleness: Flexibility is expected to increase network capacity by shifting some work from bottleneck resources to non-bottlenecks.
+This fact has ramifications for the staffing of service systems with collaboration. - (4) Flexibility and unavoidable idleness: Flexibility is expected to increase network capacity by shifting some work from bottleneck resources to nonbottlenecks.
 Simultaneous collaboration can, however, limit the benefits of flexibility: in most cases, unavoidable bottleneck idleness remains unavoidable when flexibility is introduced.
 In some cases flexibility brings no increase to the network capacity despite improvement promised by the bottleneck analysis.
-Extending our previous results, we provide conditions on the architecture that guarantees that UBI equal zero and, in particular, that the expected benefit of flexibility can be materialized despite the synchronization requirements.
+Extending our previous results, we provide conditions on the architecture that guarantees that UBI = 0 and, in particular, that the expected benefit of flexibility can be materialized despite the synchronization requirements.
 We draw some implications to flexibility investments: simple rules of thumb that can help distinguish between "problematic" and "safe" flexibility investments.

 We end this introduction by pointing out important connections to existing literature.
-The dynamic control of processing networks that feature "simultaneous possession of non-splittable resources" with the objective of maximizing throughput has been studied by, for example, Tassiulas and Ephremides (1992), Dai and Lin (2005) and Jiang and Walrand (2010).
+The dynamic control of processing networks that feature "simultaneous possession of nonsplittable resources" with the objective of maximizing throughput has been studied, for example, by Tassiulas and Ephremides (1992), Dai and Lin (2005), and Jiang and Walrand (2010).
 The control literature takes the network capacity (as captured by the SPPC) as its departure point and studies how to achieve this maximal throughput through dynamic control.
 That stream of literature allows for a variety of processing constraints-collaboration being only one such possible constraint-and seeks to optimally control the network to achieve the network capacity or to optimize various refined performance metrics.
-The literature on (generalized) switches and on max-weight policies is in this spirit; see e.g. Stolyar (2004), Shah and Wischik (2012).
-While less applicable to human operated processes, simultaneous possession of splittable resources appears in the context of bandwidth sharing; see e.g. Massoulie and Roberts (2000).
+The literature on (generalized) switches and on maxweight policies is in this spirit; see, e.g., Stolyar (2004), Shah and Wischik (2012).
+Although less applicable to human-operated processes, simultaneous possession of splittable resources appears in the context of bandwidth sharing; see, e.g., Massoulie and Roberts (2000).

-We do not consider general constraints; we specifically are interested in collaboration and resource sharing.
+We do not consider general constraints; we are interested specifically in collaboration and resource sharing.
 The question we address is when, and why, structural properties of the collaboration architecture result in a gap between the network capacity and the bottleneck capacity.

-Simultaneous resource requirements also appear in project management, specifically Resource Constrained Project Scheduling (see e.g. Herroelen et al. (1998), Brucker et al. (1999)), machine scheduling and loss networks.
+Simultaneous resource requirements also appear in project management, specifically resource constrained project scheduling (see, e.g., Herroelen et al. 1998, Brucker et al. 1999), machine scheduling and loss networks.
 Embedded in processing networks-and indeed in the concept "capacity"-is the repetitive nature of activities and hence "flow."
-While the BC and BC+ networks are fundamentally different from a capacity point of view, the project management literature
+Although the BC and BC+ networks are fundamentally different from a capacity point of view, the project management literature would be indifferent between the two.
+With all service times equal to one hour, the BC and BC+ network both take three hours to complete a "project" that consists of activities 1, 2, and 3 with the precedence relation $1 \rightarrow 2 \rightarrow 3$.
+The same observations apply to the scheduling of machines to optimize flow time for a finite list of jobs as studied, for example, by Dobson and Karmarkar (1989).